JeffStarr/Prismatic/README.md

 The two loose files, `LICENSE` and `README.md` are used only here at GitHub and are not part of the plugin.

 After zipping the `/prismatic/` folder, follow the Installation steps located inside of the plugin's `readme.txt` file.

+# Documentation

+Complete documentation provided in the plugin's `readme.txt` file.